Student enrolments in Independent schools have been growing consistently over decades. The growth in enrolments reflects the health of the sector.

 The table below illustrates the growth in the Independent school sector based on the previous definition of students with disability for Commonwealth funding purposes.

-There were 133,786 students with disability enrolled in Independent schools in 2021, representing 20 per cent of the Independent school student population.
-Most of these students attend regular Independent schools although more than 12,084 attend one of the 138 special schools in the sector.
+There were an estimated 157,000 students with disability enrolled in Independent schools in 2023, representing almost 22 per cent of the Independent school student population.
+Most of these students attend regular Independent schools although more than 16,400 attend one of the 143 special schools in the sector.